adouche/adouche.github.io/blog/18_IXrun.md

     file ...] [options ...] file
 ```

-Please note that it is exactly the aarch64 binary “convert" that is run!
+Note that it is exactly the AArch64 binary convert that is run!

-In fact, I can manipulate artifacts assembled for different target platforms in one build graph.
+Essentially, I can manipulate artifacts built for different target platforms in one build graph.

 What does this give us?

-* [https://github.com/pg83/ix/blob/main/pkgs/set/ci/unwrap/ix.sh](https://github.com/pg83/ix/blob/main/pkgs/set/ci/unwrap/ix.sh) - cheap autobuild and CI for other platforms.
-Really, adding aarch64 to the autobuild took 2 lines in the build files.<br>
+* [https://github.com/pg83/ix/blob/main/pkgs/set/ci/unwrap/ix.sh](https://github.com/pg83/ix/blob/main/pkgs/set/ci/unwrap/ix.sh) - cheap auto-build and CI for other platforms.
+Adding AArch64 to auto-build only took two lines in the build files.<br>
-[https://github.com/pg83/ix/blob/main/pkgs/set/ci/unwrap/linux/aarch64/ix.sh](https://github.com/pg83/ix/blob/main/pkgs/set/ci/unwrap/linux/aarch64/ix.sh) - a list of what I regularly build under aarch64.
-There is also gdb, and even graphics programs!
+[https://github.com/pg83/ix/blob/main/pkgs/set/ci/unwrap/linux/aarch64/ix.sh](https://github.com/pg83/ix/blob/main/pkgs/set/ci/unwrap/linux/aarch64/ix.sh) - the list of what I regularly build for AArch64 including GDB and even graphical programs!

-* New opportunities for bootstrap.
-For example, Go is currently not reproducible in terms of the classical ways (package managers and build systems) because the latest version of Go compiled by the C compiler cannot build code under M1, and is not built under it.
-I can now approach this problem by writing in the build file for go something like:
+* New possibilities for bootstrapping.
+For example, Go is currently not reproducible in terms of classic methods (package managers and build systems), because the latest version of Go compiled with a C compiler cannot build code for M1 and cannot be compiled on it.
+Now I can approach this problem by writing something like this in the Go build file:

 <!-- {% raw %} -->